How to Write Great Subject Lines That Get Your Emails Opened

 The line of text that briefly explains the email topic in the recipient’s inbox.
-Humour, wordplay and offers are often used to inspire people to open and read on.
+Humour, wordplay and offers are often used to encourage people to open and read on.

-The main part of the email containing your message content.
+The main part of the email that contains your message content.

 The method of sending a message to customers via email.
 There’s nothing to say that an email sent to one individual can’t be considered email marketing as much as an email to a group of people would be.

 An email that has been written and designed for a specific type of customer in mind.